-The AD7858/AD7858L are high-speed, low-power, 12-bit ADCs that operate from a single 3 V or 5 V power supply, the AD7858 being optimized for speed and the AD7858L for low power.
-The ADC powers up with a set of default conditions at which time it can be operated as a read-only ADC.
-The ADC contains self-calibration and system calibration options to ensure accurate operation over time and temperature and have a number of power-down options for low-power applications.
-The part powers up with a set of default conditions and can operate as a read-only ADC.
+The AD7856 is a high speed, low power, 14-bit ADC that operates from a single 5 V power supply.
+The ADC powers up with a set of default conditions at which time it can be operated as a read only ADC.
+The ADC contains self-calibration and system-calibration options to ensure accurate operation over time and temperature and it has a number of power-down options for low power applications.

-The AD7858 is capable of 200 kHz throughput rate while the AD7858L is capable of 100 kHz throughput rate.
+The AD7856 is capable of 285 kHz throughput rate.
 The input track-and-hold acquires a signal in 500 ns and features a pseudo-differential sampling scheme.
-The AD7858/AD7858L voltage range is 0 to $V{\rm REF}$ with straight binary output coding.
-Input signal range is to the supply and the part is capable of converting full power signals to 100 kHz.
+The AD7856 voltage range is 0 to $V{REF}$ with straight binary output coding.
+Input signal range is to the supply and the part is capable of converting full power signals to 10 MHz.

-CMOS construction ensures low power dissipation of typically 4.5 mW for normal operation and 1.15 mW in power-down mode with a throughput rate of 10 kSPS ($V{DD} = 3 \text{ V}$).
-The part is available in 24-lead, 0.3 inch-wide dual-in-line package (DIP), 24-lead small outline (SOIC), and 24-lead small shrink outline (SSOP) packages.
+CMOS construction ensures low power dissipation of typically 60 mW for normal operation and 5.1 mW in power-down mode at 10 kSPS throughput rate.
+The part is available in 24-lead, 0.3 inch-wide dual in-line package (DIP), 24-lead small outline (SOIC) and 24-lead small shrink outline (SSOP) packages.
+Please see page 31 for data sheet index.